-Payment of Estimated Franchise or Income Tax and Temporary Recycling Surcharge
+Payment of Estimated Tax

-If the sum of a corporation's franchise or income tax due (tax minus credits) and temporary recycling surcharge is \$500 or more, it generally must make quarterly estimated tax and surcharge payments using Wisconsin Form 4-ES.
-Failure to make required estimated tax and surcharge payments may result in an interest charge.
-If a corporation filed Form 4-ES for the current year, it will automatically receive estimated tax vouchers before the first payment of the next year's tax and surcharge is due.
+If a corporation's franchise or income tax due (including the temporary recycling surcharge for taxable years ending before April 1, 1999) is \$500 or more, it generally must make quarterly estimated tax payments using Wisconsin Form 4-ES.
+Failure to make required estimated tax payments may result in an interest charge.
+If a corporation filed Form 4-ES for the current year, it will automatically receive estimated tax vouchers before the first payment of the next year's tax is due.

-A corporation that overpaid its estimated tax and surcharge may apply for a refund before filing its tax return if its overpayment is (1) at least 10% of the expected Wisconsin franchise or income tax and temporary recycling surcharge liability and (2) at least \$500.
+A corporation that overpaid its estimated tax may apply for a refund before filing its tax return if its overpayment is (1) at least 10% of the expected Wisconsin tax liability and (2) at least \$500.
 To apply, file Wisconsin Form 4466W, Corporation Application for Quick Refund of Overpayment of Estimated Tax, after the end of the taxable year and before the corporation files its tax return.
 Do not file Form 4466W at the same time as your tax return.

-A corporation that has a tax or surcharge due when filing its tax return as a result of receiving a "quick refund" will be charged 12% annual interest on the amount of unpaid tax and surcharge from the date the refund is issued to the earlier of the 15th day of the 3rd month after the close of the taxable year or the date the tax and surcharge liability is paid.
-Any tax and surcharge that remains unpaid after the unextended due date of the tax return continues to be subject to 18% or 12% annual interest, as appropriate.
+A corporation that has a tax due when filing its tax return as a result of receiving a "quick refund" will be charged 12% annual interest on the amount of unpaid tax from the date the refund is issued to the earlier of the 15th day of the 3rd month after the close of the taxable year or the date the tax liability is paid.
+Any tax that remains unpaid after the unextended due date of the tax return continues to be subject to 18% or 12% annual interest, as appropriate.